getsentry/sentry-ruby/README.md

 ## Requirements

-We test on Ruby 1.9, 2.2, 2.3, and 2.4 at the latest patchlevel/teeny version.
+We test on Ruby 2.2, 2.3, and 2.4 at the latest patchlevel/teeny version.
 We also support JRuby 1.7 and 9.0.
 Our Rails integration works with Rails 4.2+ (including Rails 5).
+If you are using older versions of Ruby or Rails, check through the release notes for an older version of the gem that supports what you need - it should still work.

 ## Getting Started